-The Society of University Surgeons (SUS), the Society of Black Academic Surgeons (SBAS), and the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) have come together to collaborate on a leadership training program with the goal of increasing underrepresented minorities in medicine (URMM) in leadership roles in surgery and medicine.
+The Society of University Surgeons (SUS), the Society of Black Academic Surgeons (SBAS), the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), and the Eastern Association for the Surgery of Trauma (EAST) have come together to collaborate on a leadership training program with the goal of increasing underrepresented minorities in medicine (URMM) in leadership roles in surgery and medicine.
 To accomplish this, we will support a total of 4 individuals to participate in a 2-year program built around professional coaching and 3 separate leadership courses.
 Over the two years, fellows will participate in the SUS Mid-Career course, the SBAS leadership academy, and the SUS Leadership Agility Program.
 In addition to these offerings, the participants will engage in professional coaching.
 The total cost of participation will be $11,000 per individual.
 The group will offer 4 awards of $6,000 each with the expectation that the sponsoring institution will match funds to cover the remaining costs as well as travel and lodging at the various meetings.

 - Eligible applicants are any individual who by race, ethnicity, gender, sexual orientation, or any other personal identification is an underrepresented voice in academic surgery.